Police given more time to quiz Westminster terror suspect

 Ahmed Abdi, originally from Somalia, said Khater was regularly at the cafe, and was a “very quiet” man who “never spoke” and drove a small, old white car.

-The 43-year-old, who recognised his image on the news, said he knew the man as Salih and had known him for around a year and a half.
+The 43-year-old, who recognised his image on the news, said he knew the man as Salih and had known him for around a year-and-a-half.

-A police search is thought to have taken place about a mile from the cafe, at a tower block in the Highgate area, where a plainclothes officer prevented reporters from entering the 10th floor landing.
+A police search is thought to have taken place about a mile from the cafe, at a tower block in the Highgate area, where a plainclothes officer prevented reporters from entering the 10th-floor landing.

 Khater was previously an accountancy student at Coventry University, a spokesman said, confirming he attended between September last year and May.